ARMENIAN HOLIDAYS 2022

 Traditional Armenian celebrations are an excellent opportunity for intercultural exchange and understanding, and getting deep into the local culture is a fantastic way to learn about the country.
-Celebrating one of our holidays can brighten up your mood for weeks, as you become absorbed in preparations for the event and the excitement of the day itself.
 So next time you see one of our Armenian traditional holidays approaching on the calendar, call us and start planning.
 Invite your friends, involve the kids, and create your own lasting memories!

-New Year is celebrated a whole week beginning with December 31, with tables laden with traditional Armenian food and the variety of desserts.
+New Year is celebrated a whole week beginning with December 31 and lasts through the Orthodox Christmas on January 06.
 During this week, people exchange gifts and congratulatory wishes, and their homes are open to welcome everyone.
-Visiting begins on January 01 and lasts through the Orthodox Christmas on January 06.
-You can be sure about finding the doors of any house open to welcome you.
 In addition, the Armenians have their own Armenian Santa Claus, Dzmer Papik (literally “Winter Grandfather”), who is believed by children to bring gifts on New Year’s Eve.

 CHRISTMAS (SURB TSNUND) (religious, non-working holiday)

-Christmas is celebrated by people all over the globe.
 The Armenians are celebrating this day as a major Christian religious holiday, together with the Epiphany.
 Even at the time of the Holy Apostles, the traditions in the Christian churches in the different parts of the world were not uniform.
-In fact, Christmas was probably not observed at all in the very early Church.
-Later, the mysteries of the birth and baptism of Jesus Christ began to be observed on January 06.
 By the end of the 3rd century, Christmas in Rome was celebrated on December 25, which coincided with a major Pagan feast.
 The Eastern churches, meanwhile, continued to observe Christmas on January 06.
-The Armenian Church has maintained that ancient tradition to this day, whereas the Greek-speaking Christian world switched to the Latin tradition at the end of the 4th century.
-Part of the ritual is the “Blessing of Water”, when water is blessed with the holy chrism, symbolic of Christ’s baptism.
-Many folks attend church on Christmas Eve and Christmas morning on January 06, and then they sit down to enjoy a traditional Christmas dinner.
-Traditionally, the major dish of the Christmas are considered to be fish and rice.
-Wine is also served during Christmas dinner.

 ARMY DAY (official non-working holiday)